Frequently Asked Questions

 What is 2-1-1 Orange County?

-2-1-1 Orange County, a nonprofit 501(c)(3) organization, offers a comprehensive information and referral system linking Orange County residents to community health and human services and support.
+2-1-1 Orange County, a key service of Orange County United Way, offers a comprehensive information and referral system linking Orange County residents to community health and human services and support.
 Callers seeking assistance can dial 2-1-1 or 888-600-4357 (toll-free) 24 hours-a-day and be connected to a trained Information and Referral specialists.
-These I&R specialists have access to a database with information on more than 2,000 government and nonprofit agencies representing thousands of specialized services, ranging from food and shelter to job placement and health care programs.
+These I&R specialists have access to a database with information on more than 2,800 government and nonprofit agencies representing thousands of specialized services, ranging from food and shelter to job placement and health care programs.

 2-1-1 Orange County also serves as a crucial public information system during local crises such as earthquake, fire or other disaster.